Kirriemuir Town House

 Kirriemuir Town House is a municipal structure in the High Street in Kirriemuir, Angus, Scotland.
-The structure, which is used as a museum, is a Category B listed building.
+The structure, which was used as a museum from 2001 to 2023, is a Category B listed building.

 History

 The building was commissioned during the tenure of William Douglas, 10th Earl of Angus who, as chieftain and ruler of the province of Angus, owned extensive estates across the area.
 The building was designed in the Scottish medieval style, built in rubble masonry and was completed in 1604.
 It accommodated a lock-up for petty criminals on the ground floor and an assembly room for the burgh council on the first floor.
 The design involved a symmetrical main frontage facing north onto The Square, with an external staircase for access to the first floor in front of the middle bay.
 In the mid-19th century, the town house was the place to which local weavers brought their cloth for examination by government inspectors; if the cloth met the required standard, it was stamped, the duty was taken and the weaver was paid.
 Weavers at that time included David Barrie, father of the novelist, J. M. Barrie.

 The building was repaired in 1835 and extensively remodelled by John Carver from Forfar in 1862.
 The remodelling involved coating the building in red sandstone, the removal of the external staircase, the construction of a clock tower and the installation of a small clock in the clock tower.
 Following the remodelling, the left-hand section, which was bowed, featured a segmental headed doorway in the central bay; on the first floor, there was a cross-window flanked by pilasters supporting a pediment which was decorated with finials.
 On the right, there was a three-stage crenelated clock tower with a doorway in the first stage, a blind panel in the second stage and clock faces in the third stage; the clock tower was surmounted by a pyramid-shaped roof and a weather vane.